gophercoders/website/content/lessons/KS2/lower/further-variables.md

 value of the expression `short_side * long_side` is an integer number.
 The mistake is actually on line 9. `area` should have been declared as an `int` number type not a `string`type.

+We were sneaky and also put some mistakes in the `fmt.Println` lines.
+The last mistake, the one on line 25, is hard to find, but easy to fix once you understand what is happening.
+The program is trying to assign a number, an `int`, to a variable that has been declared as a `string`.
+So either line 25 is wrong, or the declaration on line 9 is wrong.
+You have to work out which is the case.
+In this example, it is line 9, the declaration, that is wrong.
+You want `area` to be an `int` type because you are trying to store the answer of a sum in it.
+So you just have to apply the fix at the top of program not the bottom

+{{< /expandingButton >}}
+{{< /panelInfoTitle >}}

 The corrected program is